EqualifyEverything/equalify/README.md

 4. Report [issues](https://github.com/bbertucc/equalify/issues), questions, and patches.

 ## Special Thanks
 A chaos wizard 🧙 and many brilliant brains help Equalify.
 Special shoutout to [Pantheon](https://pantheon.io/) and [Little Forrest](https://littleforest.co.uk/feature/web-accessibility/) for providing funding for Drupalcon tickets and other great resources that help this project grow.
 Yi, Kate, Bill, Dash, Sylvia, Anne, Doug, Matt, Nathan, and John- You are the braintrust behind any great idea.
-Brad- You constantly push me to deeper meaning. & Grace- You are the 🔥 behind everything I do.
+Brad- You push me to code better. & Grace- You are the 🔥 behind everything I do.

 This project is Open Source to inspire new collaborations.